 Corequisites are courses that must be taken together; for example a lecture course that has a related lab course.
 Occasionally a requirement may be stated as either a corequisite or prerequisite, and the student may decide whether to take the courses concurrently or complete the requirement prior to enrolling in the other course.

 Most enrollment requirements (prerequisites and corequisites) are enforced automatically when the student registers; however, it is ultimately up to the academic department to enforce enrollment requirements.
 Some departments make the determination after registration, and students not meeting the requirements will be notified to drop the class.
 Therefore, students should carefully read course descriptions before registering to make sure they have met any prerequisite or corequisite requirements.
-Failure to meet published requirements or to withdraw from the course by the published deadline is not a basis for petitioning Academic Standards Committee for an exception to academic policy.
+Failure to meet published requirements or to withdraw from the course by the published deadline is not a basis for petitioning the Registrar's Office for an exception to academic policy.